jacobeisenstein/gt-css-class/README.md

 + [The political blogosphere and the 2004 US election: divided they blog](http://nielsen-online.com/downloads/us/buzz/wp_PoliticalBlogosphere_Glance_2004.pdf).
 Adamic and Glance, 2004.
 Very seminal work on social media analysis, but it's already covered in the Social Computing class.
 + [A Bayesian Hierarchical Topic Model for Political Texts: Measuring Expressed Agendas in Senate Press Releases](http://www.stanford.edu/~jgrimmer/ExpAgendaFinal.pdf) by Grimmer, 2009.
 Interesting application of TMs to politics, but the Von Mises-Fisher stuff is too complicated to discuss in this class.
 + [Get out the vote: Determining support or opposition from Congressional floor-debate transcripts](http://www.cs.cornell.edu/home/llee/papers/tpl-convote.home.html) by Thomas, Pang, and Lee, 2006.
++ [A Penny for your Tweets: Campaign Contributions and Capitol Hill Microblogs](http://www.cs.cmu.edu/~nasmith/papers/yano+yogatama+smith.icwsm13.pdf) by Yano, Yogatama, and Smith, 2013.

 **Social media**
 + [What is Twitter, a social network or a news media?](http://an.kaist.ac.kr/~haewoon/papers/2010-www-twitter.pdf) by Kwak et al, 2010.
 An early look at the structural properties of Twitter.
++ [Functions of the non-verbal in CMC: Emoticons and illocutionary force](http://ella.slis.indiana.edu/~herring/emoticons.pdf) by Dresner and Herring, 2010
++ [Gender and genre variation in weblogs](http://estudijas.lu.lv/pluginfile.php/87507/mod_resource/content/0/Unit9/gender_weblogs.pdf) by Paolillo and Herring, 2006.

 **Social networks**
 + [Emergence of scaling in random networks](http://arxiv.org/pdf/cond-mat/9910332) by Barabasi, 1999.